ian-lewis-cs/mashape-oauth/FLOWS.md

 # The OAuth Bible

 I tried to make this as understandable as possible for any party reading it which means that the wording, references, and terminology used may not reflect that of a technical paper or resource.
-Excuse me if you may for I wish all to understand this, and not just those with a degree in understanding legal or technical jargon.
+My intention is for all to understand this, and not just those with a degree in understanding legal or technical jargon.

 Created with love by http://mashape.com